 In 1986, the swim was established as an Ontario Provincial championship and the course became standardized at 11 circuits.
 Trophies were established in

 * UWO Aquatic Masters donated the trophy for the overall fastest lady;

 * Manulife Financial donated the trophy for the overall fastest man; and

 * UWOAM donated two trophies in the name of Ed Thomas for the oldest lady and man completing the course within the specified time limits.

 St Marys quarry and the associated Lind Sportsplex (near Stratford, Ontario, Canada) are located at 429 Water Street (east side) on Perth Road 123 (Old 25) - due south of the town of St Marys and north of Highway 7 - with global coordinates of 43° 14' 56" N and 081° 08' 58" W.

-The course now involves eleven counterclockwise circuits of a triangular course - see associated file.
-Since its inception, the water temperature on the day of the swim has ranged from 20°C and 25°C (68-76°F).
-The swim is governed by the rules of the Canadian Amateur Swimming Association and no wet-suits are permitted to be worn by the swimmers.
+The course from 1986 to 2008 involved eleven counterclockwise circuits of a triangular course.
+Since its inception, the water temperature on the day of the swim ranged from 20°C to 25°C (68-76°F).
+The swim was governed by the rules of Masters Swimming Ontario and no wet-suits were permitted to be worn by the swimmers.

-A number of swimmers have made this swim an annual pilgrimage as an excuse to attend a weekend of performances at the theatre in Stratford.
-The social aspects of the swim are a highlight of this end-of-the-season event.
+A number of swimmers made this swim an annual pilgrimage and used it as an excuse to attend a weekend of performances at the theatre in Stratford.
+The social aspects of the swim were a highlight of this end-of-the-season event.

 Last Updated: 23rd March 2014